Updated June 24, 2020 to reflect the latest Covid-19 information concerning re-openings and other information.

 PUBLIC GARDENS.
 We are delighted to bring back one of our spring break favorites, an exhibition that was cut short by the pandemic.
 So now, back and just as beautiful as ever, is Brookgreen Gardens in South Carolina.
 This National Historic Landmark was founded by the Huntington family in 1931 as a landscape backdrop for the country’s largest collection of American figurative sculpture.
 This year’s big show, “Bruce Munro at Brookgreen: Southern Light” has just opened and his seven light art installations designed for Brookgreen’s garden spaces will be open, with enhanced COVID-19 safety procedures, Wednesday through Saturday evenings from 8pm-11pm until Sept.
 12. Wherever you travel, check out special botanic gardens like the Family Adventure Garden at the San Antonio Botanical Garden, now open daily.
 In Morgantown, the 85-acre West Virginia Botanic Garden at Tibbs Run Preserve is open to visitors even though scheduled programs have been cancelled.
 The popular Denver Botanic Gardens has reopened with capped numbers and timed tickets.

 RANCHES, RODEOS, COWBOYS, COWGIRLS, DUDES!
 Engage your family this summer on the best outdoor vacation that you can imagine – a dude ranch vacation in the American west.
 From charming and rustic to high class luxury there are 100+ ranch destinations to match your family.
 Many ranches hope to open this summer, albeit later in the season.
-Check out Best Dude Ranches for a group of highly rated, family-owned ranches from Arizona to British Columbia.
+Check out Best Dude Ranches for a group of highly rated, family-owned ranches from Arizona to British Columbia (though Canada is still off-limits to Americans).
 There’s a lot more to do at a dude ranch than just horseback riding.
 Guest ranches offer great multi-sport adventure vacations – and no two are alike.
 We love the stargazing and adventure safaris at Spring Creek Ranch outside of Jackson Hole, Wyoming where you can social distance in your own lodging with spectacular views of the Tetons.

 RV RENTALS.
 When you go RVing, it’s a way to have your own kitchen, bathroom, sleeping quarters—and travel from place to place without worrying about social distancing in hotels or restaurants.
 Use our guide to renting your first RV to learn about options and the companies and places you can rent from to begin your trip.
-At Outdoorsy, an RV sharing company with popup trailers your car can tow starting at under $100 a night, there’s a guide to 430-plus customized road trips and you don’t have to venture out of state.
+At Outdoorsy, an RV sharing company with popup trailers your car can tow starting at under $100 a night, there’s a directory of 430-plus customized road trips and you don’t have to venture out of state.
+Stay safe while saving up to 25% on travel costs this Summer by renting an RV from RVshare.
 Get your RV delivered to a nearby state park or campground for a long weekend.
 With many companies, your booking will also support free trips for health care providers.
-Here’s what Eileen Ogintz wrote about an RV trip her family took last fall.
+Here’s what we wrote about an RV trip wetook last fall.
 A plus: You can take along your pet.

 SAFARI PARK N.J.
 ADVENTURES.
 Any Jersey boys and girls remember the Six Flags Great Adventure Drive Through Safari from 1974?
-Well, it’s back this year as the huge Six Flags theme park, water park and guided safari tours have been put on hold.
-Instead, spend a day enjoying the safari park’s socially distant inhabitants from the comfort and safety of your own vehicle.
+Well, it’s back this year as the huge Six Flags theme park and water park get ready to open.
+Spend a day enjoying the safari park’s socially distant inhabitants from the comfort and safety of your own vehicle.
 Wild Safari Drive-Thru Adventure will take guests on a self-guided journey through 1,200 exotic animals from six continents.
 Slowly wind through 350 acres and 11 simulated natural habitats seeing animals such as giraffes, elephants, rhinos, lions, tigers, bears and baboons.
 While most animals roam freely in the safari, predators are kept safely behind fences.
 Do your homework beforehand to learn all about the animals and their habitats on the park’s website and let the kids make up factually accurate sheets they can use for a variation on Auto Bingo.
-(Squares for stripes on zebra, baby animal, water hole, etc.) For tickets and to reserve entry times in advance, visit Six Flags.
+(Squares for stripes on zebra, baby animal, water hole, etc.) For tickets and to reserve entry times to the theme park when it opens in phases starting July 3, visit Six Flags.

 SAINT LUCIA WELCOMES VISITORS.
 To reassure all visitors to an island nation that experienced only 18 cases of COVID-19, Saint Lucia is welcoming international guests with stringent protocols designed to enhance safety and wellness.
 This beautiful Windward island has imposed strict new requirements through July 31 that may be eased if the Phase 1 Reopening works well.
 For now, visitors are required to present certified proof of a negative COVID-19 test within 48 hours of boarding their flight, they must continue the use of face masks and physical distancing, all travelers will be subject to screening and temperature checks by port health authorities, taxis will provide safety precautions and separate the driver from guests as an added security measure and health and signage that includes QR information codes to keep travelers healthy will be prominently posted.
 Additionally, hotels and resorts (check here for the latest openings and summer rates) will have to implement sanitization, social distancing and other COVID-19 protocols before they can welcome guests.